 Lemon law in California seems fairly straightforward on the surface.
 But the law is jam-packed with small, game-changing details when you look under the hood (pun intended).
 The most important distinction is what does and doesn’t qualify as a lemon.

 While most warranties offer comprehensive coverage, there are a handful of exceptions.
-In this post, we go over five defects NOT covered under California lemon law.
+So, what does the California lemon law cover?
+In this post, we go over five car defects NOT covered under California lemon law.
 Let’s dive in.

 Lemon laws are intended to protect consumers from mistakes made in the factory.

-A defect must impair the vehicle’s safety, functionality, or value to be ruled a lemon.
+To be ruled a lemon, a defect must impair the vehicle’s safety, functionality, or value.
 A key stipulation of lemon law in California is the defect must not have been caused by driver abuse.
 Driver abuse refers to an action taken by the consumer that causes damage to the vehicle.

 - Reckless driving